Cost: Gift Economy / see below

 Often, people find the small group component with a group of peers just as impactful as the one-on-one work.
 This component includes:

-- Once-a-month 55-minute classes with myself and others in the mentorship program (no more than 8 people).
+• Once-a-month 55-minute classes with myself and others in the mentorship program (no more than 8 people).

-- Each class will feature a guided meditation, a short talk, and a community discussion on a theme.
+• Each class will feature a guided meditation, a short talk, and a community discussion on a theme.
 These are the themes from the last cohort:

-- Month 3 – Mindfulness in Daily Life
+• Month 3 – Mindfulness In Daily Life

-- Month 5 – Letting Go
+• Month 5 – Where To Go From Here

-- The group classes will likely be sometime between 10am and 6pm PT, Monday, Tuesday, Wednesday, or Thursday (depending on when the most people are available for it).
+• The group classes will likely be sometime between 10am and 5pm PT, Monday, Tuesday, Wednesday, or Thursday (depending on when the most people are available for it).

 Commitment

-- Make meditation a top priority in your life for these five months
+• Make meditation a top priority in your life for these five months

-- Meditate at least 20 minutes per day, at least 5 times per week
+• Meditate at least 20 minutes per day, at least 5 times per week

 Eligibility

-- Minimum one year of at least semi-regular meditation practice
+• Minimum one year of at least semi-regular meditation practice

-- Minimum of one silent meditation retreat of at least five nights
+• Minimum of one silent meditation retreat of at least five nights

-- If neither of the above, some other form of proven earnest commitment to meditation or dharma practice (in other words, this program isn’t for total beginners)
+• If neither of the above, some other form of proven earnest commitment to meditation or dharma practice (in other words, this program isn’t for total beginners)

-- The ability to meet for 25 minutes, roughly twice a month, between 11am and 5pm Pacific Time
+• The ability to meet for 25 minutes, roughly twice a month, between 11am and 5pm Pacific Time

 Cost

-As you likely know, I am committed to teaching on the gift economy (aka on donation).
 However, my ability to sustain my livelihood and put energy into this sort of offering is dependent on people’s willingness to financially support it.

 Of course, I understand that not everyone has bountiful financial means.
 A big part of what I love about the gift economy is that it’s accessible to everyone, regardless of the size of their bank account.
 No one will be judged or looked down upon for whatever they can offer 🙂

-Before applying, I would ask that you read over this article I wrote on the Gift Economy, and reflect deeply on the basic question of, can I think less in terms of “how much can I have?” and more in terms of “how does my wise heart move me to give?”‘
+Before applying, I ask that you read over this article I wrote on the Gift Economy, and reflect deeply on the basic question of, can I think less in terms of “how much can I have?” and more in terms of “how does my wise heart move me to give?”‘

 How to Apply